davestephens/ansible-nas/docs/applications/emby.md

 ## File system considerations

 Movie and TV show files are almost alway very large and pre-compressed.
-If you are using a specialized filesystem such das ZFS for bulk storage, you'll want to set the parameters accordingly.
+If you are using a specialized filesystem such as ZFS for bulk storage, you'll want to set the parameters accordingly.
 The [ZFS configuration documentation](zfs/zfc_configuration.md) has an example of this.

 ## Naming movies and TV shows

-Emby is fussy about how movies and TV shows must be named to enable automatic downloads of cover art and metadata.
-In short, movie files should follow how movies are listed in the [IMDb](https://www.imdb.com/), including the year of
+Emby is very fussy about how movies and TV shows must be named to enable automatic downloads of cover art and metadata.
+In short, movie files should follow how movies are listed in the [IMDb](https://www.imdb.com/), including the year of publication:
-publication:

 ```
         movies/Bride of Frankenstein (1935).mp4